 November 2013 Training Webinar and PowerPoint

-NEW GRANT MANAGEMENT REQUIREMENT: The RFR must reflect all program expenditures that are reported as either grant or match funds.
+REMEMBER The RFR must reflect all program expenditures that are reported as either grant or match funds.
 A detailed spreadsheet for supporting documentation must be included for all funds listing all expenditures by category, separated by match (if applicable) and grant expenses.
 This spreadsheet should also include a breakdown of expenditures for any sub award/contractual costs incurred during the quarter.
 Your backup documentation and invoices need to be maintained within your files and will be subject to review during on-site monitoring visits.

 Grants Management Handbook (2013)